 Web RTC (RTC stands for "Real-Time Communication") is another way of carrying voice over the internet, using your web browser.
 Skype or Zoom heavily use this protocol.

 Despite all this, among all the options available today, SIP Trunking is the dominant service for fixed telephony.

 Finally, to complete the jigsaw: you need numbers.
-These numbers will then be linked to your Centrex.
-Via this Centrex, you can assign a number to any phone.
-Thanks to this, your employees will be able, for example, to change their telephone according to their movements, while still retaining the same number.
+These numbers will then be linked to your PBX.
+Via this PBX, you can assign a number to any phone or employee.

 How does a Trunk SIP work?

-If you are using a provider, which is the most likely case, the latter will connect your “voice gateway” (i.e. a router) or your PBX to its infrastructure (its core network in telecom terms).
+If you are using a provider, the latter will connect your “voice gateway” (i.e. a router) or your PBX to its infrastructure (its core network in telecom terms).
 You can then benefit from its call rates in your country and internationally.

-The functioning of a telephone call is in the end quite similar to the mail system!
+The functioning of a telephone call is quite similar to the mail system!
 The SIP would be a letter sent by person A to a mailbox, your gateway.
-It arrives at a post office, the SBC, which filters out defective parcels.
+It arrives at a post office, the SBC, will filter out defective parcels.
 The letter is then directed to the sorting office, the Proxy, which chooses the destination post office (the second SBC).
 A postman delivers the letter to its destination, which is our third-party provider.
 He will then deliver it to person B. B sends an answer using the same path.